Adesoyin/PowerBI-New-Card-Visual/README.md

 # PowerBI-New-Card-Visual
-This give an explanation of the new feature released by Power BI for the month of July 2023.
+This gives an explanation of the new feature released by Power BI for the month of July 2023.

 **Overview**